Nephos/JdrDash/README.md

 ## How it works ?
 You start the server.
 Then you can upload files and set attributes to it.
-Then you can use the dashboard to read music randomnly diven your current preferences (stress, type, etc.)
+Then you can use the dashboard to read music randomly given your current preferences (stress, type, etc.)

 ## How to contribute ?
 fork & create a pull request.